 - Residents: Any Oregon resident 21 years of age or older who meets eligibility criteria may apply for a CHL in the county where they reside.

 - Non-residents: Oregon does not operate a general non-resident CHL program.
-However, under ORS 166.291(8), a sheriff may waive the residency requirement for residents of contiguous states (Washington, Idaho, Nevada, California) who demonstrate a compelling business interest or legitimate need.
-This waiver is discretionary — not guaranteed.
+However, under ORS 166.291(8), a sheriff may waive the residency requirement for residents of contiguous states who demonstrate a compelling business interest or other legitimate demonstrated need.
+This waiver is discretionary and not guaranteed.

 - Minimum age: 21 years old under ORS 166.291(1)(b).

-Oregon does not have permitless/constitutional carry.
-A CHL is required for concealed carry regardless of the laws of your home state.
+Oregon does not have permitless/constitutional carry for concealed handguns, and a valid Oregon CHL is required for concealed carry in Oregon.

 Concealed Carry Permits in Oregon